Ichnia: History

 As of 1788, three annual fairs were held in Ichnia, in which residents traded bread, cattle, victuals, and wooden utensils.

 There were four schools in Ichnia in the 18th century.

 In 1812, the Cossacks of Ichnia fought in the Chernigov Regiment during French invasion of Russia.

 At the beginning of the 19th century, landowner G. Galagan founded a cloth factory in the town, as well as a sugar factory, 2 distilleries, brick factories, and saltpeter factories.

 In 1894, the town was included into a local railroad connection.
 In 1897, there were four stone churches.
 The town operated a post office, hospital, rural and ministerial school, and library.

+In 1926 the population stood at 12,000 inhabitants.
+Under the Soviet rule Ichnia was designated an urban-type settlement.
 In 1957, Ichnia received the status of a town.

-Nowadays, the leading industry in Ichnia is the food industry (alcohol, tobacco, feed mill, canning, and cheese-milk powder).
+Nowadays, the leading branch of economy in Ichnia is food industry (alcohol, tobacco, feed mill, canning, and cheese-milk powder).

 In October 2018, Ichnya became an epicenter of massive fire following an explosion at the munitions depot of the 6th Arsenal (military unit A-1479).
 More than 12,500 people were evacuated and a no-fly zone was established.
 The fire lasted for 23 days.
 According to the Ukrainian authorities sabotage was the cause of the explosions.

 Until 18 July 2020, Ichnia was the administrative center of Ichnia Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Ichnia Raion was merged into Pryluky Raion.